industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 Here it´s necessary to generate a KPI that calculates the value

 Add a new KPI

-18. click "Configuration" on the left side and select "KPI types"
+18. Click "Configuration" on the left side and select "KPI types"

   ![EnergyManager12](graphics/EnergyManager12.png)

 19. Add "New KPI type"

 20. Edit Name and Unit

 21. Add the formula in case of this example `totalEnergyLine1 / ProducedBottlesLine1`

   ![EnergyManager13](graphics/EnergyManager13.png)

 22. After saving switch back to "My Plant"

 23. Select the Dashboard "Media Consumption Bottle Line1"

 24. Add a new widget

 25. Select type "Gauge"

   ![EnergyManager10](graphics/EnergyManager10.png)